📋 Quick Summary

 }

-Here’s a detailed breakdown of the code, explaining each section to help you understand how the KY-033 sensor-based line-following robot operates.
+Below is a detailed breakdown of the code so you can understand how each part of the KY-033 sensor-based line-following robot works.

 void setup() {